Svdwege/wikiWip/home/Sending-unit.md

 - For information about the data flow of the ESP32-S3, [please see the ESP32-S3-dataflow](/home/Sending-unit/ESP32-S3-dataflow)
 - For information about the communication between data collection unit and Sending unit, [please see the comm between collector <---> data sender](/home/home/communication/collector-data-sender)
 - Information about the communication between the sending and the server, [please see communication between sender-server](/home/communication/sender-server)
+- For information about unit testing with PlatformIO, [please see the PlatformIO unit testing](/home/Sending-unit/PlatformIO-unit-testing)